 “Advice from friends is like the weather.
 Some of it’s good, some of it’s bad.” -Anonymous

 I get emails from folks saying things like “my friends say I’m really good – what do you think?” and I’m really not sure what they’re asking or how much criticism they’re able to take.
 Seems to me that if they’re already quoting their friends, they’ve bought into the delusion already.
 The delusion that any one person can look at a photograph and categorically say that it is either good or bad.
-Sometimes, I have consults with photographers who are second guessing their business/pricing/abilities because they don’t think they’re very good and I’m like “what?!
+Sometimes, I have consults with creatives who are second guessing their business/pricing/abilities because they don’t think they’re very good and I’m like “what?!
 You’re amazing!”

 What does ‘good’ even mean?
 It’s all relative anyway.
 We live our lives on this grid of understanding.
 Everyone is in a different square on the grid.
 And depending on where you are, you will see things differently.
 So just like I can’t look at anyone’s photo and say “that’s bad”, no one can really look at it and say “that’s good”.
 We make these judgements based on our understanding of good and bad and a year or two down the line, that understanding will have changed as you bounce around on the grid.